Cloud Infrastructure for 5G

 How can service providers best build an open telco cloud infrastructure for 5G to introduce services quickly with low risk?
 And how can infrastructure be evolved to support cloud native applications and edge computing for new business opportunities?

-Cloud infrastructure makes it possible for various applications, for example telco, operations supports systems, business support systems and IoT, to share infrastructure resources for their needs.
-The infrastructure resources consist of compute, network and storage.
-The cloud infrastructure capacity is dynamically allocated to meet applications’ needs.
+Cloud infrastructure architecture makes it possible for various applications, for example telecom, operations supports systems, business support systems and IoT, to share infrastructure resources for their needs.
+The infrastructure resources consist of compute, network and storage and the capacity is dynamically allocated to meet applications’ needs.

-Cloud infrastructure reduces time to market for new services and makes it easier to manage services with shorter lifespan.
+Using a cloud infrastructure architecture reduces time to market for new services and makes it easier to manage them with shorter lifespan.
 It will, for instance, allow new services to be launched quickly to test the market demand, and if the services don’t fly, they can be phased out just as easily.
-Common management of the cloud infrastructure will also play a critical role in enabling new advanced services and increase operational efficiency.
+Common and centralized management of the cloud infrastructure will also play a critical role in enabling new advanced services and increase operational efficiency.

 How does Cloud Infrastructure work?

 A foundational concept in cloud infrastructure is virtualization, which decouples hardware (compute, network and storage resources) from the applications and creates a pool of the infrastructure resources which are shared by the applications.
 Virtualization software is used to achieve this resource pooling.
 In the telecom world, network functions virtualization, or NFV, is the process to transform the operator network into a virtualized or cloud-based infrastructure.